stejan/bash/README.md

 ```

 ## .profile
-This is the main file
+This is the main file.
 It includes 4 files if they exists

 - .profile_utils